-Stock market slip wipes out early gains from potential China tariff delay
+Stocks rebound as USMCA trade deal confirmed

 |NASDAQ COMPOSITE INDEX

+The historic agreement is expected to create "north of 176,000 new jobs" and give a $34 billion boost to the U.S. auto industry, Commerce Secretary Wilbur Ross, citing International Trade Commission data, told FOX Business' Maria Bartiromo on Tuesday.

-Trade-sensitive names were rallying on word the new tariffs could be delayed.
-AMD, Apple and Caterpillar were all higher.
+Trade-sensitive names were rallying including AMD, Apple and Caterpillar.

 |Ticker